ObliviousAI/FastAPI-Enclave-Services/README.md

 └── uvicorn_serve.py    # the uvicorn server that deploys the FastAPI server inside the enclave
 ```

-Please feel free to explore the code.
-We have written it endeavouring to be simple and clear, but is any ambiguity just let us know!
+Feel free to explore the code.
+We have written it endeavouring to be simple and clear, but if there is any ambiguity please let us know.

 Once your code is written (or in this case, when you are happy with the above demonstrative service in this repo), you can go ahead and configure it through the console.
 The steps are as follow: